duyanxi/duyanxi.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+**Actively looking for collaborators in Embodied AI.**

-I am currently working as a research assistant at the Chinese University of Hong Kong, Shenzhen, under the supervision of <a href='https://gaplab.cuhk.edu.cn'> Assistant Prof. Xiaoguang Han (韩晓光) </a>.
-I graduated from the School of Automation, Southeast University (东南大学自动化学院) with a bachelor's degree majoring in robotics, supervised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang (王雁刚) </a>.
-I was an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University (大阪大学) under the supervision of Prof. Matsushita Yasuyuki (松下康之) and Associate Prof. Fumio Okura (大倉史生) during Sep 2024 to Feb 2025.
+I am currently an MPhil student at the Chinese University of Hong Kong, Shenzhen, under the supervision of <a href='https://gaplab.cuhk.edu.cn'> Assistant Prof. Xiaoguang Han (韩晓光) </a>.
+I graduated from the School of Automation, Southeast University with a bachelor's degree majoring in robotics, supervised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang (王雁刚) </a>.
+I was an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University (大阪大学) under the supervision of Prof. Yasuyuki Matsushita (松下康之) and Associate Prof. Fumio Okura (大倉史生) during Sep 2024 to Feb 2025.

 Currently, my research interests are

 - 3D/4D Human Body Pose Estimation and Recovery.

-- Multi-view Geometry and 3D Reconstruction.
+- 3D Generation and Feed-forward 3D Reconstruction.

-- Optimization and Application of 3D Gaussian Splatting.
+- Embodied AI and Robotics.

 # 🔥 News
+- *Jan 2026*: I was admitted to CUHK-Shenzhen as an MPhil student.

-- *Oct 2025*: I joined CUHKSZ as a research assistant.
+- *Oct 2025*: I joined CUHK-Shenzhen as a research assistant.

 - *Jun 2025*: I graduated from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.